The mission of the Douglas County Historical Society is to discover, preserve, and disseminate the history of the county and its people.

 A group of visionary citizens spearheaded what became a determined and eagerly supported effort to save Knute and Nicolina Nelson’s house from demolition in 1985.
 The outcome was that the house of this revered Statesman was moved to another spot, still on the original homestead land, and because of his national importance, it was kept on the National Register of Historic Places.

-Beginning in October 1987, this house now located at 1219 Nokomis Street in Alexandria, became the present headquarters of the Douglas County Historical Society.
+The house was relocated from its original location to 1219 Nokomis Street.
+Beginning in October 1987, it became the present headquarters of the Douglas County Historical Society.
 Today the Society is YOUR starting point to work on family genealogy, business history, community presentations and more.

 The Douglas County Historical Society is the home to extensive historical and genealogical resources.
 Histories of townships/villages, churches, cemeteries, schools, family files, obituaries, marriage write-ups, plat maps, birth, death, & marriage indexes from the Douglas County courthouse records, census records, and 125 years of area newspapers are just a few of the materials that can be found in our research library.

-Educational resources include slide show programs of each towns/villages in Douglas County, oral history interviews, a photo collection, materials for identification of significant buildings and sites in Douglas County, a vintage clothing and uniform collection, and several books on the history of Douglas County.
+Educational resources include programs on various Douglas County topics and locations, oral history interviews, an extensive photo collection, materials for identification of significant buildings and sites in Douglas County, a vintage clothing and uniform collection, and several books on the history of Douglas County.
+The house serves as a learning center with hands on exhibits showcasing Douglas County’s history.
+Guided tours of the home and exhibits are available.

 The Historic Family Home of Nicolina (Jacobsen) and Senator Knute Nelson and Their Children